Part 9: How To Answer Comprehension Questions

 Test your child's English comprehension skills!

-Do you fret when you hear the dreaded phrase: “comprehension section?”
-Well, Matrix is here to skill you up!
-Over the last 19 years, we’ve learned a thing or two about how to answer comprehension questions and, in this article, we’re going to share that with you now.
+Do you get worried when you hear the dreaded phrase: “comprehension section?”
+Don’t worry, Matrix is here to help!
+Over the last 19 years, we’ve mastered the art of answering comprehension questions and, in this article, we’re sharing our best strategies with you.

-Like anything to do with studying English, there’s a process for approaching and answering comprehension questions.
-And it’s the same for year 7 & 8 students as it is for Year 12 students sitting HSC English Paper 1.
+Just like any other aspect of studying English, there’s a process for approaching and answering comprehension questions.
+This process is the same for year 7 & 8 students as it is for Year 12 students sitting HSC English Paper 1.

 What’s in this article?